All Episodes

 No question they are.

-But the especially if you take a look at some of these primary races that we cited in Pennsylvania, there's an earthquake there on Tuesday, North Carolina, Herndon, Virginia, Ohio, Utah, Country Club, Rhino Republicans, Republicans in name only, are being tossed aside in these primaries.
+North Carolina, Herndon, Virginia, Ohio, Utah, Country Club, Rhino Republicans, Republicans in name only, are being tossed aside in these primaries.

 That's actually a good thought out there, Steve.

-So Crystal and the Weekly Standard Crowd, we were on the same side in that.
+So Crystal and the Weekly Standard crowd, we were on the same side in that.

 Where was Brooks on it?

-Uh they were they were happy for the conservative crackdown to uh uh take Brooks Brooks was with Crystal.
+They were happy for the conservative crackdown to take Brooks.

-But uh uh may I ask a simple question.
+But may I ask a simple question?

-I usually don't do this kind of thing, but uh let's just pretend for a moment that during the Harriet Myers episode, this program were not here.
+I usually don't do this kind of thing, but let's just pretend for a moment that during the Harriet Myers episode, this program were not here.

 No, no, no.